ditabase/dit-cli/README.md

 Validate a dit file.
 Returns either an error message, or 'dit is valid, no errors found'.

     dit query [filename] [query_string]
 Validate a dit file, and then return a value based on a query string.
-A query should resemble a `@@` variable sequence found in dit code.
+A query should resemble a double at `@@` variable sequence found in dit code.

     '@@top_level_object' -> serialize the entire object
     '@@top_level_object.some_value' -> serialize that value, whatever it is